Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 How does lead get in water?

-The most typical lead sources in drinking water are pipes, faucets, and other plumbing fixtures containing lead.
-Excess amounts of lead are more common in homes built before 1986 since the piping in those buildings are mostly lead or prone to rust.
+The most typical lead sources in drinking water are old pipes, faucets, and other plumbing fixtures containing lead.
+Excess amounts of lead are more likely to appear in homes built before 1986 since the piping in these properties contains lead and is prone to rust.

 Workers sometimes solder plumbing fixtures made of brass, galvanized iron, and other materials with lead.
-Some water tanks might be lined with lead as well, presenting a source for contamination.
+Some water tanks might be lined with lead as well – another source for contamination.

 Corrosion and rust in tanks and groundwater wells are additional potential lead contamination sources.
-High acidity and lower mineral content water will have the highest corrosion rates.
+High acidity and lower mineral content in water can result in high corrosion rates.
 Moreover, humidity, the water temperature, the age of the pipes, the length of time the water stays in the pipes, and the use of the protective coating might also cause corrosion in the long run.

 What are the most common signs of lead in water?